Multimodal LLM-assisted Evolutionary Search for Programmatic Control Policies: Introduction

-Interpretability and high performance are two central challenges in the design of policies for control tasks~\cite{milani2024explainable}.
+High performance and transparency are two central challenges in the design of policies for control tasks~\citep{milani2024explainable}.
 In recent years, deep reinforcement learning (DRL) has achieved remarkable performance across various domains.
-However, two fundamental challenges persist, stemming from the neural network-based nature of DRL policies~\cite{vouros2022explainable, hickling2023explainability, puiutta2020explainable}.
-First, such policies are opaque black boxes, offering limited transparency into their decision-making processes.
-This lack of interpretability undermines trust, verification, and adoption, particularly in safety-critical applications such as autonomous driving and healthcare~\cite{perez2024artificial}.
+However, two fundamental challenges persist, stemming from the opaque, neural network-based nature of DRL policies~\citep{vouros2022explainable, hickling2023explainability, puiutta2020explainable}.
+First, such policies function as black boxes, offering limited insight into their decision-making processes.
+This lack of transparency undermines trust, complicates verification, and hinders adoption, particularly in safety-critical applications such as autonomous driving and healthcare~\citep{perez2024artificial}.
 Second, the policy learning process in DRL relies on gradient-based optimization over high-dimensional parameter spaces, making it difficult to analyze, intervene in, or reuse the learned knowledge.
-These limitations have driven the ongoing pursuit of policies that are not only high-performing but also transparent, verifiable, and human-understandable.
+These limitations have driven the ongoing pursuit of policies that are not only high-performing but also transparent, verifiable, and human-readable.

-The recent rise of large language models (LLMs) offers a promising opportunity to develop policies that are both interpretable and high-performing.
-LLMs possess strong capabilities in contextual understanding, reasoning, and generation, particularly excelling in coding-related tasks~\cite{achiam2023gpt}.
+The recent rise of large language models (LLMs) offers a promising opportunity to develop control policies that are both transparent and high-performing.
+LLMs possess strong capabilities in contextual understanding, reasoning, and generation, particularly excelling in coding-related tasks~\citep{achiam2023gpt}.
 Building on this foundation, the \textit{LLM-assisted Evolutionary Search} (LES) paradigm has emerged as a powerful framework for automated design.
-LES combines the generative and reasoning capabilities of LLMs with the iterative optimization strengths of Evolutionary Computation (EC)\cite{EoHpaper}.
-In this paradigm, LLMs serve as mutation or crossover operators, guided by prompt templates and evaluation feedback, to iteratively refine candidate designs~\cite{funsearch_paper, EoHpaper, Reevopaper}.
+LES combines the generative and reasoning capabilities of LLMs with the iterative optimization strengths of Evolutionary Computation (EC)\citep{ael}.
+In this paradigm, LLMs serve as mutation or crossover operators, guided by prompt templates and evaluation feedback, to iteratively refine candidate designs~\citep{funsearch_paper, Eohpaper, Reevopaper}.
 LES has shown success in the automated discovery of code, algorithms, and heuristics.
-In the RL domain, recent studies such as \textit{Eureka} et al.~\cite{Eureka, kwon2023reward, sun2024large, masadome2025reward} have demonstrated that LES can be used to evolve reward functions that improve agent performance.
+In the reinforcement learning domain, recent studies such as \textit{Eureka} et al.~\citep{Eureka, kwon2023reward, sun2024large, masadome2025reward} have demonstrated that LES can be used to shape reward functions that improve agent performance.